 Now, there is one interesting fact to note here, and that is that the funding fee on Bybit is exchanged between the longs and shorts on Bybit, and not Bybit itself.
 This is done so the Bitcoin price on Bybit stays close to BTC spot price.
 Therefore, you can be paid to have a position opened every 8 hours if you trade against the majority of the market.

-How To Enter A Bybit Trade
+How To Trade on Bybit

 The best way to learn how to trade Bitcoin on Bybit is with a real-world example.
 Below is a step-by-step guide on how to enter a position with leverage on Bybit.